jessebraham/esp-si7021/README.md

 ### Requirements

-This component requires the [ESP-IDF](https://github.com/espressif/esp-idf/) IoT Development Environment.
+This component requires the [ESP-IDF](https://github.com/espressif/esp-idf/) IoT Development Environment, and has no other external dependencies.

 ### Example